Qtr 3 Career Education Newsletter

 Hueneme High School's Medical Pathway Teacher Ms. Nicole Lopez was awarded $20,000 from Kaiser Permanente.
 The grant funding will be used for supplies for the new CTE Anatomy course, based on evidence presented about community health needs.
 Ms. Lopez has been building a partnership with Kaiser Permanente over the last 2 years.
 "They are very interested in our medical program and want to support us," stated Ms. Lopez.

-The grant money was used to purchase microscopes, micro viewers and slides, dissection trays, aprons, scalpels, pins, forceps, scissors, probes, petri dishes, glass tubes, clay, and many specimens for dissection such as sheep hearts, fetal pigs, cow eyes, and large Earth worms.
-The money will also be used to for an anatomy related field trip.
+The grant money was used to purchase lab supplies and a field trip for the anatomy and physiology medical class.
 Ms. Lopez hopes to obtain future funding for an Anatomage table, which costs anywhere between $60,000-$100,000, for students to have a more advanced, interactive learning experience to enhance their understanding of human anatomy.

 Description of the grant: Kaiser Permanente uses Community Health Needs Assessments (CHNA) to identify and measure the health of communities and the social, environmental, and equity factors that impact them, to understand the strengths and assets already present, and to amplify community voices.